SIPRI, Signalistgatan 9, Solna

 In Ukraine, the population still supports accession to the EU but increasingly believes that it must map out an independent path with its neighbours.
 The general orientation of Ukraine remains to the West, but the new leaders may want to promote a better relationship with Russia, to the degree that is possible.

-The event was organized in collaboration with the Embassy of the Slovak Republic in Sweden.
+The event was organized in collaboration with the Slovakian Embassy in Sweden.
 Slovakia holds the 2019 Chairmanship of the Organization for Security and Co-operation in Europe (OSCE).

 Alexander Duleba, Slovak Foreign Policy Association (SFPA)